-Thomson Reuters pays for exclusive access to the University of Michigan results, and some of its clients have been paying extra to receive the data two seconds before other clients receive it at 9:55 a.m.
+Thomson Reuters pays for exclusive access to the University of Michigan results, and some of its clients have been paying extra to receive the data two seconds before everyone else.
 This allows high-speed computers to make trades before others gain access to the data.

 Modern stock trading is dominated by automated computer systems that make trades in fractions of a second, and traders can profit from receiving data even milliseconds before its public release.
 Consumer sentiment regarding the economy is watched closely because consumers’ spending accounts for about 70 percent of U.S. economic activity.

-Thomson Reuters said separately it “strongly believes that news and information companies can legally distribute non-governmental data and exclusive news through services provided to fee-paying subscribers.”
+Thomson Reuters said in an emailed statement it “strongly believes that news and information companies can legally distribute non-governmental data and exclusive news through services provided to fee-paying subscribers.”

-“It is widely understood that news and information companies compete for exclusive news and differentiated content to help their customers make better informed trading and investment decisions,” the Thomson Reuters statement said.
+“It is widely understood that news and information companies compete for exclusive news and differentiated content to help their customers make better informed trading and investment decisions,” the statement said.

-Company spokeswoman Yvonne Diaz added that Thomson Reuters has always been transparent about how it releases proprietary data so its customers can choose the level of service they want.
+Company spokeswoman Yvonne Diaz added that Thomson Reuters has always been transparent about how it releases proprietary data so its customers can chose the level of service they want.

 Last month, the Conference Board announced that it will no longer provide its economic reports in advance to news organizations because it suspects the data is being diverted early to computer-driven trading systems, which can unfairly profit from it.